 continuing, avoid the embers in the end."

 of tantric sexual methods can be derived.
-In fact, volumes
+In fact, volumes have been written

-a 1,000-page book expounding on the 112 techniques.
+1,000-page book expounding on the 112 techniques.
 It is called "The Book of

 Secrets," published in 1974.

 Nothing is new in yoga.
 The human

 is just a matter of understanding the underlying principles involved in

 The guru is in you.